Establishing the Group

 Why develop a Parish Plan

-The Parish Plan would establish a shared vision for the Parish, by giving an opportunity for everyone to have a say about what are the important local issues and what they would like to see done about them.
+The Parish Plan establish a shared vision for the Parish, by giving an opportunity for everyone to have a say about what are the important local issues and what they would like to see done about them.
 It would celebrate the individuality of different areas of our Parish and recognise that some communities within it may have different issues to other areas.

 It was decided not to engage consultants to prepare the Plan, as it was believed that the Community Group had enough expertise amongst its membership to undertake the tasks and East Staffordshire Borough Council offered help with analysis of data and printing questionnaires.
 Local volunteers would work in partnership to consult on all aspects of local life including social, economic and environmental issues.
 The Plan would establish a set of actions which meet local needs, would help prioritise resources and provide important information and consistent arguments to help influence the policies, decisions and actions of others, particularly the principal Councils.